-CCTC is the investment manager to the Advisors Inner Circle III CCT Thematic Equity Fund, a registered investment company, and collects a fee for management of that fund as outlined in the fund's prospectus.
+CCTC is the investment manager to CCT Thematic Equity Fund, a series of The Advisors Inner Circle Fund III, a registered investment company, and collects a fee for management of that fund as outlined in the fund's prospectus.
 The fund is intended for institutional clients that do not invest in CCT's Global Thematic Investment strategy via separate accounts.